baugereau/a-stateful-microservice-lp-author/README.txt

 5. Use the mysql command to create a new username, password, and empty database.
 Restart the microservices to test and verify that they now save data into the new database.
 # This was performed above when starting the db container.

+6. GitHub Actions script.
+I have no intend to perform tests through GitHub Actions; I'm skipping this step.